On this page: IntroductionMarine Staff Scientist |

 NOTE: New hires must be fully vaccinated against COVID-19 before employment can begin.

-Biodiversity Research Institute (BRI) seeks a conscientious and detail-oriented marine ecologist to work on offshore wind and wildlife issues for our non-profit organization located in Portland, Maine.
+Biodiversity Research Institute (BRI) seeks a conscientious and detail-oriented Marine Staff Scientist to work on offshore wind and wildlife issues for our non-profit organization located in Portland, Maine.
 We are a scientific nonprofit group dedicated to environmental research and monitoring that supports the protection of biodiversity and ecological health.
 BRI’s mission is to assess emerging threats to wildlife and ecosystems through collaborative research, and to use scientific findings to advance environmental awareness and inform decision makers.
 Successful candidates must possess a genuine interest in supporting BRI’s mission and a strong desire to be part of a dynamic and purpose-driven work environment.

 • Organize and develop technical programs for stakeholder workshops and meetings;